 Is there anything better than in season strawberries?
 I make my Roasted Strawberry Crumb Bars year round, but they are by far the best when made with in season berries!

 Another sweet way to cool down and enjoy some strawberries is definitely with my sweet, creamy No Churn Raspberry and Roasted Strawberry Ice Cream!
-For my fellow Americans, check out the most delicious American Flag Cake with Fruit featuring blueberries for the stars and, of course, chopped strawberries as stripes!

 The strawberry in the middle of these cupcakes definitely reminds me of my Cupcakes with Hearts in the Middle recipe!
 They’re the cutest cupcakes baked with a red velvet heart in the middle.
 For a chocolate stuffed cupcake, definitely try these Nutella Stuffed Chocolate Cupcakes with Nutella Buttercream!